-Fees for Blended Families AND Fees for Legally Separated Families will be based on the TFI of the household.
+Fees for Blended Married Families will be based on the TFI of the household.

-Fees for Legally Separated Families are contingent on a legal separation document or a notarized statement stating the Sponsor is legally separated.
+Fees for Legally Separated Families are contingent on a legal separation document, a signed separation agreement, or a notarized statement explaining that the parents are separated and unable to reconcile their marital relationship, civil union, or domestic partnership.